-Vitamins are organic substances that are found in many fruits and vegetables.
-They play a very important role in the body by helping the body to release energy from foods, building proteins and cells, and helping to repair damaged tissues and cells.
+Vitamins are organic substances found in many fruits and vegetables.
+They play an important role in the body by helping the body to release energy from foods, building proteins and cells, and helping to repair damaged tissues and cells.

-Unlike carbohydrates, vitamins are needed only in very small quantities and cannot be synthesized by the body.
-In some instance, like vitamin D, the body can produce it, when the body is exposed to sunlight.
-The lack of vitamins can very harmful to the body's immune system.
+Unlike carbohydrates, vitamins are needed only in small quantities and cannot be synthesized by the body.
+In some instances, like vitamin D, the body can produce it, when the body is exposed to sunlight.
+The lack of vitamins can very harmful to the body’s immune system.

 Vitamins, by themselves, will not make you grow taller, feel full or become stronger, but rather are cofactors that work with enzymes to do the needed chemical jobs in the body.

 There are about 13 types of vitamins, each with an important role.
 These are Vitamins A, B (eight types of B), C, D E, and K. Of the 13, there are two main types: Water Soluble Vitamins and Fat-Soluble Vitamins.

 Fat-soluble vitamins are stored in the fatty tissue of the body for future use, as they are not easily gotten rid of.
 They include vitamin A, D, E, and K.